by Melanie Lockwood Herman

-Both books explore the concept of flexibility in workplace practices and admonish readers to make an honest appraisal of their flexible policies and expectations.
+Both How the Future Works and Redesigning Work explore the concept of flexibility in workplace practices and admonish readers to make an honest appraisal of their flexible policies and expectations.
 Study after study surveying every generation of workers remind us that our direct reports want true—not faux—flexibility.
 Faux flexibility is found in “arbitrary, top-down rules” about the new hybrid workplace.
 These rules may backfire because they infer that managers and executives don’t trust their direct reports to figure out the location and hours that will help them be most productive and engaged.

 - What am I doing to help my team feel connected to our mission and to the people and communities we serve?

 - What will I do to help each member of the team find purpose and fulfillment in their roles through association with other purposeful, fulfilled people?

 - What will I do this week to help each member of my team excel and feel proud of what they accomplished?